Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Methodologies

 \textbf{Counterfactual Debiasing.} To mitigate spurious influences of metadata and achieve unbiased inference, we propose a counterfactual debiasing framework.
 We begin by estimating the TE of BTS by contrasting the factual and counterfactual worlds:

 where $Y_{t,m}$ denotes the prediction under text derived by metadata prompt $t$ \cite{kim2024bts} and multimodal representation $m$, while $Y_{t^{*},m^{*}}$ corresponds to their counterfactual counterparts.
-Here, multimodal counterfactual features are instantiated using a dummy vector $m^{*}$, fixed to a constant value of 1.
+Here, multimodal counterfactual features are instantiated using a dummy vector $m^{*}$, fixed to a constant value of 1 based upon empirical validation.
 We use RUBi \cite{cadene2019rubi} for fusion, given its established effectiveness in causal modeling.
 Next, we estimate the NDE of metadata text using Clinical TinyBERT \cite{rohanian2024lightweight}, which is not only efficient, but also easily adaptable to new tasks via fine-tuning.
 The NDE isolates the spurious shortcut $T \to Y$, and the TIE is then obtained by subtracting NDE from TE:

 At inference, we adopt TIE as the debiased prediction, ensuring that model outputs leverage the informative contributions of metadata while suppressing spurious correlations.